 RACISM was by far the nastiest problem Dabas and Heloise had ever dealt with.
 The channel became open slather for every lunatic fringe element who had a gripe against Israel, Jews or friends of Jews:

-2. Christian fundamentalists raided the channel less often, mainly concerned with allocating blame for the death of Christ.
+2. Christian fundamentalists raided the channel less often, concerned with allocating blame for the death of Christ.

 3. Islamic militants intent on destroying the Jewish State of Israel were regular features of channel life.

 JUVENILITY Given that the average age of #Israel was 19.2 years, and that 80% of the channel was male, it is not surprising that the topics of concern were army life, selecting subjects at university and finding a date for Saturday night.
 It got to the stage that if one more person said "what is your major?" one more time, Heloise was going to leave IRC and never come back again.

 As with any site riddled with testosterone, the order of the day was kicking, banning and op wars.
 Part of this frenetic activity was a survival strategy to do with the constant invasion of Neo Nazis and militant Islamists.
 But part of it was just macho game playing.